Death Race 2: Development and pre-production

-Luke Goss and Sean Bean were the director Roel Reiné's top picks to play their respective roles on Death Race 2.
+Before landing their respective roles on Death Race 2, Luke Goss and Sean Bean had been director Roel Reiné's top casting choices.

 Casting began in November 2009.
 On March 1, 2010, The Hollywood Reporters Heat Vision blog reported that Luke Goss, Sean Bean, Lauren Cohan, Ving Rhames, Danny Trejo, and Frederick Koehler had joined the cast.
-Reiné said he was "so lucky" to get both Goss and Bean on board the project, as they were his top picks to play Luke and his boss, respectively.
+Reiné said he was "so lucky" to get both Goss and Bean on board, as they had been his top choices to play Luke and his boss prior to production.
 To persuade Bean to join the cast of a direct-to-video film like Death Race 2, Reiné had to ask Anderson to do it on his behalf; Bean had collaborated with Anderson on his feature directorial debut, Shopping (1994).
 Goss told Den of Geek he accepted the lead role because he was sold on the script, which he thought had a plot-driven story beyond the "fun" action set pieces.
-Reiné offered Rhames the role of a powerful tycoon over the phone, which he accepted and gave ideas about the character.
-Reiné approached Trejo about playing an inmate, despite what he perceived to be Trejo's hectic schedule working on big-budget films every year.
+Rhames accepted Reiné's offer to play the owner of Weyland Corporation from over the phone and gave ideas about the character.
+Reiné approached Trejo about playing an inmate despite what he perceived as Trejo's hectic schedule working on big-budget films every year.
 Koehler and Robin Shou, according to Reiné, were both delighted to reprise their roles from the previous film; each was given more screen time than in the original.

 Reiné said the production managed to locate almost all of the cars from the original film in the United States.
-They bought them back from collectors who had purchased them, although they had to rebuild two missing ones—a Dodge Ram and a Chrysler—"from scratch".
-(Note: The other rebuilt car Reiné refers to in the audio commentary as "Big Bill's car" was a Dodge Ram.)
+They bought them back from collectors who had purchased them.
+Although they had to rebuild two missing ones—a Dodge Ram and a Chrysler—"from scratch".
+(Note: The other rebuilt car Reiné refers to in the audio commentary as "Big Bill's car" was a Dodge Ram Van.)